ethic-bakeery/NURAwebapp/README.md

 ## 🧾 Profile & ID Card Generation

-Every verified user can create a complete profile and receive a digital ID card.
-This feature supports user authentication, identity validation, and role assignment.
+Verified users can build a digital civic identity by creating their profile and receiving an official digital ID card.

 **Profile Page**
 ![./FireShot/profile.png](./FireShot/profile.png)

 ---

-## 🏘️ Community & Committees
+## 🏘️ Communities & Committees

-Users can join verified **communities** or **standing committees** based on their interests or regional location.
-Communities include local government-based discussion and collaboration groups.
+Members can join their local government-based communities or participate in standing committees such as:
+- Human Rights and Legal Committee
+- Youth Empowerment Committee
+- Education and Awareness Committee
+- Policy and Advocacy Committee
+- Finance and Fundraising Committee
+- Media and Publicity Committee
+- Research and Data Committee

 **Community Overview**
 ![./FireShot/community.png](./FireShot/community.png)